Maine

 E. Effect

 A pardon lifts automatic legal barriers (including firearms dispossession and sex offender registration), and evidences rehabilitation.
-In addition, certain information concerning the pardoned conviction is considered “non-conviction” data that is available under the conditions or circumstances set forth in Me.
-Rev. Stat.
-Ann. tit.
-16, §§ 611-622.
-See Part III.
 Ten years after the final discharge of sentence, a pardoned person may apply to the State Bureau of Identification to have all references to the pardoned crime deleted from the Federal Bureau of Investigation’s identification record.
+Me.
+Stat. tit.
 15, § 2167 (2011).
-See also tit.
-34-A, § 1125-A(6)(c) (sex offender registration no longer required after pardon).
+See also Me.
+Stat. tit.
+34A § 11285(9)(B).

 In addition, in 2018 the Criminal History Record Information Act was amended to include as confidential information “disclosing that a person has petitioned for and been granted a full and free pardon.”
 Me.
-Rev. Stat.
-Ann. tit.
-16, § 703(2)(L)HB 765.
-Accordingly, it is now hard to know who has applied for and who has been granted a pardon unless they have been granted a public hearing, which is not mandated by law.
+Stat. tit.
+16, § 703(2)(L), HB 765.
+Accordingly, it is now hard to know who has been granted a pardon unless they have been granted a public hearing, which is not mandated by law.

 F. Process

 Pardon application forms and instructions are available at http://www.maine.gov/corrections/adult/pardon.
 Petitions are sent to the Department of Corrections, which initiates a preliminary background check on the petitioner by the State Bureau of Identification.
-General Information Regarding Executive Clemency, The Governor’s Board on Executive Clemency then reviews the petitions and decides whether to grant a hearing before the Board.
+General Information Regarding Executive Clemency.
+The Governor’s Board on Executive Clemency then reviews the petitions and decides whether to grant a hearing before the Board.
 Id.
 If a hearing is granted, the Parole Board conducts a more thorough background investigation which includes an interview with the petitioner, and may also include interviews with third parties including the petitioner’s family, friends, and co-workers.

 The only statutory regulation of the pardon process is that, prior to the hearing, written notice of the petition for pardon must be given “to the Attorney General and the district attorney for the county where the case was tried at least 4 weeks before the time of the hearing.”
 Me.
-Rev. Stat.
-Ann. tit.
+Stat. tit.
 15, § 2161 (2011).
 Petitioners must post a notice of the hearing in a newspaper in the county where the conviction occurred at least four weeks before the hearing.
 Id.
 See also General Information Regarding Executive Clemency, supra.
 Note, however, that a hearing is not mandated by law and need not be held in the governor chooses not to avail himself of this process.

 If a hearing is held, it is public, and allows the Board to ask the petitioner “about matters involving the Petitioner’s application for clemency, including the reason why clemency is being sought and the circumstances surrounding the crime(s) for which a pardon or commutation is being requested.”
 See General Information Regarding Executive Clemency, supra.
 After the hearing, the Board meets in Executive Session to discuss the petitioner’s case, and then transmits its recommendation to the governor.
 The Board meets at least three times each year.
 Id.
 The entire process, from the time the application is received until a final decision is issued, usually takes a minimum of six months, and “could take as much as a year or longer.”
 Id.
 If the petition is denied, the petitioner must wait one year to reapply.
 Id.